Doraemon (2005 TV series): English dubs

-In the United Kingdom, Gadget Cat from the Future was first announced by LUK International in mid-July 2015 and began broadcasting on August 17, 2015 on Boomerang.
+In the United Kingdom, Gadget Cat from the Future was first announced by LUK International in mid-July 2015 and began broadcasting on August 17, 2015, on Boomerang.
 However, it finished its run sometime in January 2016 and has never been broadcast since, due to it being considered a failure in the British market and was removed from the Boomerang lineup in early 2016.
 This dub is believed to have covered 26 episodes, with some of these episodes having not been found.
 Unlike the previous English dub from the United States, this dub is more accurate to the original scripts from the Japanese version of the series, as well as the opening and episode orders.
 Two notable differences are that in this dub, the original title cards are retained, albeit with English localization, unlike the American dub, which superimposed the text over the episode and removed the Japanese title card.
 However, unlike the American dub, Japanese text in the episodes (e.g. signs) in the UK dub are unlocalized, with no subtitles or voiceover whatsoever translating them.
 Despite this dub being made for and to be broadcast in the United Kingdom only, it was produced in Hong Kong, where the dub was recorded at Red Angel Media.
 The names of the main characters are borrowed from the English dub from the United States.

-In India, Doraemon was aired in English on Disney Channel in early 2020, and later on Disney Channel HD from August 14, 2023 to May 10, 2025.
+In India, Doraemon was aired in English on Disney Channel in early 2020, and later on Disney Channel HD from August 14, 2023, to May 10, 2025.
 This dub was produced by EarCandy in South Africa and licensed by Spacetoon India, and covers seasons 15 and 16.
 Like LUK International's dub, this dub is more accurate to the Japanese version of the series, although some dialogue, such as references to beef or alcohol products, is muted to meet Indian broadcasting standards.
 Unlike the other two dubs, this dub consists of a very limited cast of only three actors who play the roles of every character.

+In 2026, UK-based Cake Entertainment announced an international distribution partnership with TV Asahi alongside producing an all-new English dub to help expand the franchise to a new audience.